MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

-The process for creating your first company varies, depending on whether you installed the sample company, Fabrikam, Inc. If you installed the sample company, that company is considered the “first company.”
+The process for creating your first company varies, depending on whether you installed the sample company, Fabrikam, Inc. If you installed the sample company, that company is considered the "first company."
 To set up your own company, see *Creating an additional company in Microsoft Dynamics GP* .

 Your first company must be created using Microsoft Dynamics GP Utilities.
 For more information on Microsoft Dynamics GP Utilities, refer to your Microsoft Dynamics GP desktop install and upgrade information.

-Once you’ve created your first company, see *Creating an additional company in Microsoft Dynamics GP* to create more companies.
+Once you've created your first company, see *Creating an additional company in Microsoft Dynamics GP* to create more companies.

 **To set up your first company:**